pivotal/docs-tap/namespace-provisioner/use-case6.hbs.md

 # Apply ScanTemplate overlays in air-gapped environments

-This topic tells you how to customize the ScanTemplates create by the `grype-scanner` PackageInstall in Namespace Provisioner.
-Use annotations to apply an overlay to the ScanTemplates.
+This topic tells you how to use Namespace Provisioner to customize the ScanTemplates created by the `grype-scanner` PackageInstall in Namespace Provisioner.
+Use annotations to apply an overlay to the ScanTemplates in Tanzu Application Platform (commonly known as TAP).

 Namespace Provisioner includes a pre-configured `grype-scanner` PackageInstall for each developer namespace.
 For more information about default resources, see